AP English Language: Exam Prep

-Build your reading comprehension skills and learn to write better essays through Education Portal's online video lessons in English language.
+Build your reading comprehension skills and learn to write better essays through these online video lessons in English language.
 Our lessons are brief but packed with the information you need to pass the Advanced Placement (AP) English Language and Composition Exam and gain college credit.
 Our experienced, knowledgeable instructors guide you through the essay-writing process, from brainstorming to revising, and introduce you to various styles of nonfiction writing, including biographies and articles.
 To test your knowledge of English language and composition, you can complete the self-assessment quizzes that accompany each video.

 |Reading Essays - Basics||Learn how to comprehend an essay, use contextual clues to define words, determine the best audience, and edit other writers' essays.|

 |Prose Nonfiction||Explore the many types of nonfiction writing, like biographies, essays, journals, articles, speeches, and more.|

 |Rhetorical Devices||Understand how form is affected by an author's choice to use devices like metaphor, allusions, irony, satire, or footnotes.|

 |Types of Essays on the Exam||Learn about the three types of essay questions on the AP exam: synthesis, analytical, and persuasive.|